 When it comes to working with imagery in PowerPoint, the possibilities extend so much further than an inspirational jpeg of someone scaling a mountain.
 By introducing vector graphics into your PowerPoint repertoire, you open your designs up to an endless supply of aesthetic impact.

 If your brand, or your message, doesn’t lend itself to photography, you can still include visual support for your key points.
 But, before we get into the ‘how’, we just need to lay down a little theory.

 While there are many different image formats knocking around, they all fall into one of two categories: raster or vector.
 One of the differentiating features lies in how the image has been created.

-Raster images, such as your mountain jpeg, are made using a fixed number of pixels.
+Raster images are made using a fixed number of pixels.
 If you try to increase the size of a raster image, new pixels don’t just magically appear.
 You get what you’re given, pixel-wise.
 These pixels just stretch as your image enlarges, leaving you with a fuzzy, pixelated mush.